tonyguerrero88/cloudformation_to_terraform_example/readme.md

 This repository contains a GitHub Actions workflow that automatically converts CloudFormation templates (`.yaml` files) into Terraform configuration files (`.tf`).

+# Acknowledgement

+The CF2TF Was Created by [DontShaveTheYak](https://github.com/DontShaveTheYak/cf2tf)

 ## Workflow Overview

 ### What It Does: